 Fishers pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Fishers is high; grass is high; cypress is low.
-Tomorrow (26 June 2026) levels are similar - grass declining.
-Over the following five days cypress and grass will increase.
+Today (16 July) pollen in Fishers is low; grass is low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app